23 Jan 23

 - The Invasive Species Council’s ‘Keep Your Gear Clean in the Wild Campaign‘ has lots of great tips about what you can do.

 Report trail problems when you find them

-If there’s a tree down across a trail, and eroded section, or even damaged signage that is creating navigation issues, the trail overseer or organisation needs to know about it.
-There’s not endless money in trail maintenance, so individuals hikers are often the eyes and ears of the organisations, who then go out to deal with issues.
+If there’s a tree down across a trail, an eroded section or damaged signage, the trail overseer or organisation needs to know about it.
+There’s not endless money in trail maintenance, so individual hikers are often the eyes and ears of the organisations who go out to deal with issues.
 With so many areas to manage, it could take days or even weeks for trail maintenance organisations to learn about an issue without the help of trail users.
 Be sure to warn other hikers or trail users you run into.
 Review signage for who to contact at the trailhead.
 If there are no signs, search online for the contact information of the trail system, state or national park, forest or wilderness area, or organisation that manages that trail.

 - Here’s some signs that a trail is in trouble and what to do about it.

 Stay on the trail